Tiago C. Luis, PhD

 In 2018 I was awarded a Sir Henry Dale Fellowship from the Wellcome Trust and the Royal Society to start my laboratory at Imperial College London.
 My research focuses on the molecular mechanisms by which the bone marrow niche regulates HSCs, in homeostasis and in the development of haematological malignancies.

 My name is Kexin Fan and I was born in China.
 For my undergraduate degree, I studied biology in the college of William and Mary in the United States.
-Now, I am a MSc immunology student and currently work on the hematopoietic stem cell niche in the Luis lab.
+I did my MSc in the Luis Lab and stayed as a Research Assistant to continue working on the haematopoietic stem cell niche.

 Master Student - MRes Molecular and Cellular Biosciences Program